Fiat 500L MPV review

 - One available engine is slow

 The Fiat 500L shares many styling cues with the Fiat 500 and is aimed at buyers who like the looks of the popular hatchback but need more room.
-Potential customers are those in the market for small people carriers like the Vauxhall Crossland X.
+In the past it was a rival for cars like the Ford B-Max and Vauxhall Meriva but these have now been replaced by trendy small SUVs, so the Fiat ploughs a fairly lonely furrow if you want a small, cheap MPV.

 Since launch, the 500L received criticism that it stretched Fiat 500 design cues beyond breaking point and ended up looking rather contrived.
 However, a facelift in late 2017 claimed to "reinforce the family feeling of the model".
 This update was also boasted to have replaced some 40% of the car's components, although many of them presumably look very similar to the previous ones.